anthonykoch/chromeext-twitch/README.md

 # SafeTwitch

-The extension does the following:
+This extension is meant for [twitch](https://www.twitch.tv/directory/all) and does the following:

 - Links will still show up in chat, but clicking them won't open the link.
 The only way to open a link would be to explicitly right click and select "open link in new tab".